DENTRIX ASCEND SERVICE – TERMS AND CONDITIONS

 Service Provider reserves the right to modify the Fees at any time upon notice, and such changes or modifications may be provided by an email message to Customer, or in such other form of communication as may be designated by Service Provider from time to time.
 Any increase in Fees will not be greater than five percent (5%) of Fees in the prior Term.

-If Customer exceeds the permitted storage space or has a Concurrent User (as defined below) count that is in excess of such amounts listed on the Registration Form, Customer will be responsible for the additional charges and fees related to the additional storage or users.
-The increase will be reflected on the next invoice, and will encompass any prior utilization greater than that contracted for on the Registration Form.
+Unless otherwise agreed by the parties, Customer receives a base document storage amount equal to 2GB (two gigabytes) for every Concurrent User License, or 40GB (forty gigabytes), whichever is greater.
+If Customer exceeds the permitted storage space or has a Concurrent User (as defined below) count that is in excess of such amounts contracted for, Customer will be responsible for the additional charges and fees related to the additional storage or users.
+The increase will be reflected on the next invoice, and will encompass any prior utilization greater than that contracted for.
 Concurrent Users are those End Users who are logged in at the same time as any other End Users of the same licensed entity.

 Customer hereby agrees to provide Service Provider with a valid credit card number or checking account number, unless otherwise designated in the relevant Registration Form, to which Service Provider will automatically charge all Fees as they become due.
 All Fees shall be due in advance of the month incurred and any additional charges shall be due at the end of the month in which such charges are incurred.